 ISO 9001 Clause 9.3.1 requires that 'Top management shall review the organization's quality management system, at planned intervals, to ensure its continuing suitability, adequacy, and effectiveness.'

-Improvement No. 1: Take full advantage of the Process Approach
+1: Take full advantage of the Process Approach

 Check that you have a Process Map that is up to date.
 Have any new processes, procedures been introduced this past year?
 What do internal and external audits and the analysis of non-conformances tell you about how well processes are controlled; which ones have the greatest risk for the organization; where additional controls are needed are the critical processes accurately identified?
 A brainstorming session to review and revise a process map might be very rewarding.

-Improvement No. 2: Apply Risk Management methods progressively for all critical Processes
+2: Apply Risk Management methods progressively for all critical Processes

 While it is not a requirement of ISO 9001, there are real business benefits to be had, mistakes to be avoided and profit to be made.
 Focus most attention on the critical processes as it is these that are most likely to affect customer satisfaction.

 Risk assessments are 'live' documents and must be updated in light of experience and changes in the organization, its products and services and customer requirements and so on.

 If your organization has KPIs (Key Performance Indicators), don't consider them to be different from Quality Objectives.
 That's because KPIs are Quality Objectives and their integration into your Quality System will build credibility in the usefulness of the Quality System especially with those who view it solely as a burden on the business.